-The Perseids are that phenomenon that attracts more people every year to contemplate the starry sky.
-Also called Tears of San Lorenzo, this meteor shower is one of the best known in the country.
+The Perseids are the annual phenomenon that draws more and more people to gaze at the starry sky.
+Also known as the Tears of St. Lawrence, this meteor shower is one of the most famous in the country.

-Treat yourself to a magical night full of shooting stars, getting away from the light pollution of the cities with your favorite company.
-Take advantage of this annual event to immerse yourself in the peace of nature and simply look at the sky.
-Have you already thought about what I want to ask for?
+Treat yourself to a magical night filled with shooting stars, escaping the light pollution of cities with your favourite companions.
+Take advantage of this yearly event to immerse yourself in the peace of nature and simply look up at the sky.
+Have you thought about your wish yet?

 Prepare your camera for the meteor shower

-This year 2024, the peak of activity of the Tears of San Lorenzo is expected during the night of Sunday, August 11 to Tuesday, August 13, which is when there are the most shooting stars (about 80 meteors per hour).
+This year, the peak activity of the Tears of St. Lawrence is expected during the night of Sunday 11th to Tuesday 13th August, when the most shooting stars will be visible (around 80 meteors per hour).

 Astronomy from Cabo de Gata

-Why are they called Tears of Saint Lawrence or Perseids?
+Why are they called Tears of St. Lawrence or Perseids?

-The name Perseids comes from the constellation Perseus.
-This meteor shower is one of the four main meteor showers of the year.
-It originates due to the debris thrown by Comet Swift-Tuttle, which is absorbed by the Earth's gravitational power and disintegrates in the atmosphere at about 100 kilometers high.
-That's what we see!
+The name "Perseids" comes from the Perseus constellation.
+This meteor shower is one of the four major annual showers.
+It originates from debris left by Comet Swift-Tuttle, which is pulled by Earth's gravity and disintegrates in the atmosphere about 100 kilometres high—that’s what we see!

 Tears of San Lorenzo

-You already know all the basics to experience these magical summer nights, but the question that has brought you here is simple: Where to see the meteor shower?
+Now you know the basics for enjoying these magical summer nights, but the question that brought you here is simple: Where can you watch the meteor shower?

-The best areas to see the meteor shower are always the ones furthest from urban centers.
-The countryside and nature, or even some beaches become the perfect setting for astronomical observation.
-This activity is perfect to combine with hiking mountain, since it allows you to enjoy a good hike with a relaxing and interstellar ending.
-We encourage you to spend a full day in nature combining these two wonderful plans.
+The best locations to watch the meteor shower are always far from urban areas.
+The countryside, nature reserves, or even secluded beaches become perfect stages for stargazing.
+This activity pairs wonderfully with mountain hiking, letting you enjoy a scenic trek capped off with a relaxing interstellar finale.
+We encourage you to spend a full day in nature combining these two fantastic plans.

-This is one of the best, if not the best, possible place to see the stars.
-Seeing the Perseids here will surely be one of the most captivating experiences of your life.
-Go up to one of its viewpoints with incredible views and get ready to enjoy the night show.
+This is one of the best, if not the best, places to stargaze.
+Watching the Perseids here will likely be one of the most mesmerising experiences of your life.
+Hike to one of its breathtaking viewpoints and prepare for a celestial spectacle.

 Nature in the dark